 We make laminated quarter sawn necks, and a flat sawn block to connect the neck and foot.
 This block prevents the foot from being pressed out of the back over time due to wood shrinkage and expansion from varying temperature and humidity changes.

-Before gluing the Fretboard we glue a 6mm high wedge and a carbon rod into the neck, the steel string guitars additionally get a stainless steel truss rod.
+Before gluing the Fretboard we install two carbon rods and a stainless steel truss rod.
 The carbon rod simply stabilizes the neck and prevents the neck to rise and bend too much over the years.
-The wedge has some great advantages.
-Such as the fretboard is lifted up in the area of the Soundboard, providing easier playability of the upper frets and at the same time the fretboard could be way thinner, reducing the weight of the neck giving the guitar better balance.
+The wedge between Top and Fretboard has some great advantages.
+Structurally because the fretboard can be thinner, and by reducing the weight of the neck the guitar gets better balanced and at the same time the upper frets are a lot easier to play cause the Fretboard is lifted up in the area of the soundboard

 The Fretboard is made of a quarter sawn piece of African Ebony.